 How tough is this trip?

 While Rainforest Expeditions excels at catering to travelers, and the lodges are quite nice and the food is delicious, please keep in mind we are venturing deep into the Amazon jungle to facilities only accessible by boat.
 We’ll be walking several miles per day through warm and humid jungle habitats on trails that in some places are covered in ankle-deep mud.
 Visiting this part of the world requires moderate physical effort, but the reward when you see your first wild macaws or catch a glimpse of an elusive tapir is well worth it.
-That being said, we’ve been alongside people of all ages in this rainforest.
-Our days should not feel exhausting; you’ll be hiking just hard enough to get a very good night’s sleep every night.
+That being said, our days should not feel exhausting; you’ll be hiking just hard enough to get a very good night’s sleep every night.

 Do we need vaccinations?

 Peru does not require any immunizations for entry, although it recommends vaccination against Yellow Fever.
 Travelers may wish to consult their own doctors.
 Other CDC recommendations for travel in Peru may be found by clicking here.

 Will I be sharing a room?